Teen Boxer Who ‘Used to Cry Before Every Fight’ Wins Golden Girl Championships in Sweden

 Izzy / IG / Mitchell is now part of the “Sport Lifts Her Higher” campaign run by Brighton and Hove City Council.
 The goal is to get more girls involved in sports and to show them what is possible.

 A 2023 survey found that only 15% of secondary school girls meet the recommended daily activity levels.
-That number is much lower than that of boys, and it reflects a gap that still exists.
+That number is much lower than the number for boys, and it reflects a gap that still exists.
 Mitchell’s story gives that campaign a human face.
 She is not a distant star.
 She is someone who struggled, doubted herself, and still found a way through.

 The teen boxer wants to compete at the 2028 Olympic Games.
 Beyond that, she plans to turn professional and take her career to the highest level.
 Those goals will demand even more discipline and mental strength.
 The competition will be tougher, and the pressure will grow.